 Master management skills and the latest best practices with the master's degree in management with a specialization in human resource management.

-The Master of Science in management with a specialization in human resource management from University of Maryland University College is designed to give you the knowledge and skills you need to move up the ranks in the HR field.
-Gain practical, management-level experience in the theory, research, knowledge, and procedures used by HR executives, generalists, and specialists and develop a skill set you can take anywhere.
+The master's degree in management with a specialization in human resource management is designed to give you the knowledge and skills you need to move up the ranks in the HR field and is aligned with the Society for Human Resource Management guidelines for graduate education.
+Gain practical, management-level experience in the theory, research, knowledge, and procedures used by HR executives, generalists, and specialists—and develop a skill set you can take anywhere.

 About the Management Master's Degree with Human Resource Management Specialization

 The curriculum for the master's degree in management with a specialization in human resource management can teach you practical skills to make you a strong decision maker and manager in any human resources setting.
 You'll explore topics in staffing, compensation, training, change management, labor relations, and more.

 What You'll Learn